pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       .. image:: img-polyline.png

-      :arg list points: a list of :ref:`Point` objects.
+      :arg list points: a list of :ref:`Point` \-like objects.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 It is drawn with line color black, no fill color and line width 1.
 Use methods of :ref:`Annot` to make any changes.